thatdocslady/stgovirt.github.io/source/feature/engine/sr-iov.html.md

 *   this verb is implemented as part of [hostdev passthrough](http://www.ovirt.org/Features/hostdev_passthrough).
 *   for sr-iov supported nics this verb updates 'sriov_numvfs' file in sysfs (/sys/class/net/'device name'/device/sriov_numvfs) which contains the number of VFs that are enabled on this PF.
     -   The update is done by first changing the current value to 0 in order to remove all the existing VFs and then changing it to the desired value.
+    -   Since changes in the 'sriov_numvfs' are not persistent across reboots the value should be stored in the vdsm's db and re-applied after each reboot (see open issues).

 ##### hostdevListByCaps